 No matter how well we may learn a second language, there are always words and expressions that are going to give us grief.
-Here are four that continue to bother me.
+Here are some that continue to bother me.

 I go into such detail about one word only to illustrate how complicated translation can become and how easily we can be misunderstood.